liatrio/mobile-pipeline-poc/appium/README.md

 ### Installing Appium

-1. Make sure you have [Node.js and NPM](http://nodejs.org) installed.
+1. Make sure you have [Node.js](http://nodejs.org) installed.
 2. Appium should be installed after running the `yarn install` command.
-3. You can run appium by running the appium NPM script: `npm run appium`
+3. You can run appium by running the appium script: `yarn run appium`

 ### Appium Driver Setup
 1. Make sure your requirements are set up for app development using the platform you want to use Appium with.
 (For example Android Studio/Android SDK for Android and XCode for IOS).